wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 <img src="./Diagrams/Commands/addCommandSequence.png" width="500" alt="addCommandSequence.png">
 <br>
 To add new entries, user will have to input the related commands.
-The sequence diagram above shows the flow of adding a new entry. handleCommand method in addCommand class will be called to verify the user input and handle the command.
+The sequence diagram above shows the flow of adding a new entry.
+`handleCommand()` method in `AddCommand` class will be called to verify the user input and handle the command.
 The entries will be added to the respective list and the user will be informed that the entry has been added.

 #### Recurrence backlogging